m5c/EthereumGuide/ethereum-guide.md

 The following subsections illustrate this procedure.

-**ToDo: File structure.**
-*Note: As this guide aims on Java Dapps, the used directory layout matches a [maven-project structure](https://maven.apache.org/guides/getting-started/).*
+*Note: As this guide aims at Java Dapp development, the used directory layout matches a [maven-project structure](https://maven.apache.org/guides/getting-started/).*

 #### Implementation of the smart contract logic